 - You have Original Medicare and a Medicare SELECT policy and you move out of the policy’s service area.

 - Your Medigap insurance company goes bankrupt or ends your policy through no fault of your own.

 - You leave a Medicare Advantage plan or Medigap policy because the company misled you or didn’t follow the rules

 Guaranteed issue rights protect you, but they must be utilized quickly.
-In order to qualify for a Medigap policy without underwriting, you must apply no later than 63 calendar days after your previous health coverage ends.
+In order to qualify for a Medigap policy with pre-existing conditions, you must apply no later than 63 calendar days after your previous health coverage ends.